Suhas-Uppala/collaborative-canvas/ARCHITECTURE.md

 1. **Input Validation** - Strokes are validated on the server before saving
 2. **Room Isolation** - Socket.io rooms ensure users only get events from their room
-3. **No Persistence** - Data is in-memory only, so nothing survives a restart (feature or bug depending on perspective)
+3. **No Persistence** - Data is in-memory only, so nothing survives a restart
 4. **Rate Limiting** - Socket.io has built-in reconnection throttling

 What's missing that a production app would need: